-Allows the system to automatically "learn" new devices..

-To connect to a PC

-To set panel parameters.

-To set system parameters.

-To monitor individually the device response, change loop poll direction and activate the device outputs.

-To perform a maintenance check, set a threshold and list all devices within this threshold.

-To set a Management access code to restrict access to the 'Set Disablements' option and the 'Activate Test Mode' facility.
+- Allows the system to automatically " learn" new devices.. - To connect to a PC - To set loop parameter, including; Discovery options, day/night mode, sensitivity, polling LED, cause and effect group options, relay programming, sounder responses and network responses. - To set panel parameters, company name, panel name, number of groups, number of panels - To monitor individually the device response, change loop poll direction and activate the device outputs. - To perform a maintenance check, set a threshold and list all devices within this threshold. - To set a Management access code to restrict access to the 'Set Disablements' option and the 'Activate Test Mode' facility.